forrestberry/theolexica/content/posts/zot-hero.md

     - Writing
 ---

 I use [Zotero](https://www.zotero.org), and you should too.
 It's awesome.
 You should never ever spend time on formatting your bibliography or footnotes.
+Your time is better spent researching than in formatting your research.

-You also should not by keeping a long list of books and references by hand.
+You also should not be keeping a long list of books and references by hand.
 Let Zotero take care of all of that.

 If you are writing in Word, use the [Zotero Word Plugin](https://www.zotero.org/support/word_processor_plugin_usage).
 It's great.
 Instantly insert footnotes and build a bibliography with a click of a button.

-If you are taking notes in something like [Obsidian]({{< ref "https://obsidian.md" >}}), it can be a pain to reference a work.
+But if you are taking notes in markdown or in something like [Obsidian]({{< ref "https://obsidian.md" >}}), it can be a pain to reference a work.
 Enter [Zot Hero](https://github.com/deanishe/zothero).

 This puts your Zotero library at your fingertips.
 Open Alfred, trigger Zot Hero with `zot`, and get your book.
 This enables you to stay in the flow while you are writing.